Lemons

 NOTES:

-1. Sea Salt: Always use sea salt for naturally fermented recipes - table salt is lacking some mineral salts essential to proper fermentation.
-It can be purchased cheaply from any market serving a Korean community or expensively from the health food aisle.
+Always use natural sea salt for salt fermented recipes - table salt and name brand "sea salt" are lacking some mineral salts that help with fermentation.
+Natural sea salt can be purchased cheaply in plastic bags from any market serving a Korean community or expensively from the health food aisle.
+Natural sea salt always feels a little moist.
+For details see our Salt page.

-3. Jar: I use a 2 quart kimchee jar and to hold the lemons down I use a plastic lid from a jar of pickled hog hides, inverted with a sterilized rock in it.
+I use a 2 quart kimchee jar.
+To hold the lemons down below the brine surface, I use a plastic lid just small enough to fit into the jar, inverted, with a sterilized flat rock on top of it.
 See Photo.